DanielLiszka/Vibration-Motor-Monitoring/docs/DEPLOYMENT.md

 ## Production Deployment Guide

-This guide covers deploying the Motor Vibration Fault Detection System in a production environment.
+This guide covers deploying VibeSentry in a production environment.

 ## Pre-Deployment Checklist